trytomakeyouprivate/secureblue/docs/FAQ.md

 #### Why don't some websites that require JIT/WebAssembly work in hardened-chromium even with the V8 Optimizer toggle enabled?

 This is an [upstream bug](https://issues.chromium.org/issues/373893056) that prevents V8 optimization settings from being applied to iframes embedded within a parent website.
 As a result, WebAssembly may not function on services that use a separate URL for their content delivery network or other included domains, such as VSCode Web (https://github.dev).
 To make VSCode Web work properly, you need to manually allow V8 optimizations for the CDN by adding `https://[*.]vscode-cdn.net` to your list of trusted websites.

+#### Why don't extensions work in `hardened-chromium`?

+Extensions in `hardened-chromium` are disabled by default, for security reasons it is not advised to use them.
+If you want content/ad blocking, that is already built into `hardened-chromium` and enabled by default.
+If you require extensions, you can re-enable them by disabling the `Disable Extensions` toggle under `chrome://settings/security`, then restart your browser (this toggle is per-profile).
+\
+\
+If the extension you installed doesn't work, it is likely because it requires WebAssembly (WASM) for some cryptographic library or some other optimizations (this is the case with the Bitwarden extension).
+To re-enable JavaScript JIT and WASM for extensions, enable the feature `chrome://flags/#internal-page-jit`.